spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 <BR>

-**Ocean can automatically apply these recommendations to your workloads**.
+Ocean can automatically apply these recommendations to your workloads according to your requirements.

->**Note**: if you have Kubernetes 1.33 or above, Ocean can automatically apply the recommendations without having to restart pods.
+If you have Kubernetes 1.33 or above (see Prerequisites), Ocean provides the option to change the CPU / memory allocation of container(s) within a running Pod while potentially avoiding application disruption.
+As such, Ocean automatically applies its recommendations without restarting the pods.
+This feature is subject to [Kubernetes limitations](https://kubernetes.io/docs/tasks/configure-pod-container/resize-container-resources/#limitations).

 Recommendations for decreasing and increasing memory or CPU requests are based on the percentile defined for the cluster (the default is the 85th percentile).